SamCasavant/ColornamesExperiments/README.md

 ## Purpose

 This is an experiment towards the goal of filling out the gaps in the colornames project with AI.
-In the future, each word might be converted into a vector, (eg. 'dark' is a vector with moderate magnitude in the negative of r, g, and b), and the vectors might be used to produce
+In the future, each word might be converted into a vector, (eg. 'dark' is a vector with moderate magnitude in the negative of r, g, and b), and the vectors might be used to produce words given a hex code.
+I will need to learn some new statistics in order to achieve this, because the input data is biased and incomplete.